SekiroResurrection/Sekiro-Resurrection/README.md

 # Deatiled Changes/Logs

-* If you would like to know in detail what the Resurrection mod changes, visit our [Resurrection Wiki](https://github.com/SekiroResurrection/Sekiro-Resurrection/wiki)
+* If you would like to know in detail what the Resurrection mod changes, visit our [Resurrection Wiki](https://github.com/SekiroResurrection/Sekiro-Resurrection/wiki).
-* Consequently, if you would like to  view a detailed log of changes, you can expand the changelogs section on our [nexus page](https://www.nexusmods.com/sekiro/mods/723)
+* Consequently, if you would like to  view a detailed log of changes, you can expand the changelogs section on our [Nexus page](https://www.nexusmods.com/sekiro/mods/723).

 # Download on GitHub
 To download GitHub releases - especially beta releases - head on over to our **[Releases](https://github.com/SekiroResurrection/Sekiro-Resurrection/releases)** page.